KarlHegbloom/zotero-texmacs-integration/README.md

     \Cert-of-Service

+The jm-indigobook-catsort-bib.csl can be dropped onto Firefox from Nautilus or added using the Juris-M preferences dialog on the Cite |
+Styles tab.
+I'll add a sample document that uses it after a while.

 Please use the Github issue tracker to report any problems.
 That will assist me in not losing any trouble-tickets: